Understanding AI Data Analysis

 AI is changing the field of data analysis, offering value in terms of efficiency, productivity, and speed.

 Continue learning about AI data analysis and build in-demand skills.
-For example, consider beginning with the Google Data Analytics Professional Certificate.
-Further expand your knowledge with IBM’s Data Analytics with Excel and R Professional Certificate, both of which are available on Coursera.
+For example, consider beginning with the Google Data Analytics Professional Certificate to immerse yourself in the basics of data analytics, understand key data functions, and gain experience with popular business analytics tools.
+Further expand your knowledge with IBM’s Data Analytics with Excel and R Professional Certificate.
+This course can help you learn how to apply up-to-date data analysis techniques to Excel.
+Both of these courses are available on Coursera.

 Article sources